SkygearIO/features/features/192-asset-gear/index.md

 - `uri` can be the `uri` returned by `CameraRoll.getPhotos`.
 See https://github.com/facebook/react-native/issues/24185#issuecomment-478973633
 - `uri` can be file URI.
 - `uri` can be absolute path which is converted to file URI.

+The React Native SDK has a peer dependency on [rn-fetch-blob](https://github.com/joltup/rn-fetch-blob).
+It is a library with native code.

 ### Image Processing Query builder